montagestudio/firefly/README.md

 If either `login` or `project` fail to deploy the previous version will remain running and the last 20 lines of the error log will be output.

+### Containers

+Run `npm run container-rm-all` to remove all containers from the project server.

-If you make changes to the `Dockerfile` then you will need to rebuild the base container image.
-Run `npm run container-rebuild`.
+Run `npm run container-rebuild` if you make changes to the `Dockerfile`.
+This will rebuid the base container image.

 Debugging Node
 --------------